PREPARE FOR T.E.A. WITH 1:1 ZOOM LESSONS £220 GBP

 To recap:

 There are 3 parts – 2A, 2B and 2C.
-In each part, you will listen to a series of
+In each part, you will listen to a

-may affect your Comprehension score.
+slower and this may affect your Comprehension score.

-In Part 2A, you will hear 6 recordings in which a pilot or controller is talking
+In Part 2A, you will hear 6 recordings in which a pilot or controller is

-a pilot or a controller?”.
-You will be given a Task Card to remind you of
+think was speaking, a pilot or a controller?”.
+You will be given a Task

-these 2 questions.
-The examiner will ask you to “report what you can”.
-You
+Card to remind you of these 2 questions.
+The examiner will ask you to

-should show that you understood the situation by reporting it either in
+“report what you can”.
+You should show that you understood the

-your own words or using the words in the recording.
-All the information in
+situation by reporting it either in your own words or using the words in

-the situation is important.
-This includes stating what the message was
+includes stating what the message was and who was speaking (whether

-and who was speaking (whether it was a pilot or controller).
-If you do not
+it was a pilot or controller).
+If you do not give all of the information, it will

 In Part 2B, you will hear 4 longer recordings in which a pilot or controller

-describes a problem, says what they need, and gives some extra details.
+describes a problem, says what they need, and gives some extra

-can provide, the better.
-You should describe the problem, say what the
+more details you can provide, the better.
+You should describe the

-speaker needs and give any extra details that you can.
-If you do not give all
+problem, say what the speaker needs and give any extra details that you

-of the information, it will affect your score.
+can.
+If you do not give all of the information, it will affect your score.

 YOUR NOTES THAT YOU WRITE ON THE TASK CARD WILL NOT BE